seansfkelley/seansfkelley.github.io/_drafts/2020-08-31-oculus-teardown.md

 Once all the screws are out, it's time to separate the outer housing from the front of the headset.

-{% include alert.html content="
+{% include alert.html
+kind="warning"
+title="Take It Slow!"
-Warning!
-The outer housing is connected to the front of the headset by several small ribbon cables.
-Don't rush this part.
+content="The outer housing is connected to the front of the headset by several small ribbon cables.
+Don't rush this part."
-" %}
+%}

 To initially separate the outer housing, bend the top middle of the housing up about 3/16" to allow the bracket that was holding the shoulder screw to clear the main board support.